Priya-V2/Bouncing-Ball/README.md

 **Overview**

-This is a simple interactive game built using HTML5 Canvas and JavaScript.
-The goal is to create an engaging experience where a ball responds to mouse clicks, bouncing off the canvas boundaries.
-The game features a reset button to restart the bounce count.
+This is an interactive application created using HTML5 Canvas and JavaScript.
+The objective is to design an engaging experience where a ball responds to mouse clicks, rebounding off the canvas boundaries.
+The application includes a reset button to restart the interaction.

 **Features**
 1. **Canvas Element:** Utilizes HTML5 Canvas for dynamic rendering.